QC Owner of Seal Killing Dog Claimed Right to Privacy

 Before getting sympathetic coverage in the Evening Standard this afternoon, Rebecca Sabben-Clare QC instructed lawyers Schillings to bully the media into not naming her.
 She cited the Cliff Richard case to invoke a supposed right-to-privacy in an attempt to keep her name out of the story.
 Sabben-Clare had let her dog off its leash and it attacked and mauled the ten-month old seal pup that had become known as “Freddie Mercury” for its entertaining nature.
 The seal was put down as a result of its injuries.

-Rebecca Sabbren-Clare set legal dogs Schillings on the press yesterday afternoon to try and cover-up her name, when that didn’t work after the New York Post named her, Rebecca Sabben-Clare switched tactics and cooperated with a soft-soap PR puff piece telling the Standard:
+Rebecca Sabbren-Clare set legal dogs Schillings on the press yesterday afternoon to try and cover-up her name, when that didn’t work after the Mail Online named her, Rebecca Sabben-Clare switched tactics and cooperated with a soft-soap PR puff piece telling the Standard:

 I am heartbroken by this terrible accident.
 As an animal lover, I fully understand the dismay that has been expressed.
 I apologise unreservedly for what happened.
 In hindsight I wish, of course, that the dog had been on a lead but at the time that did not seem necessary.